whadafunk/alpinet/README.md

 # NETWORK TOOLS CONTAINER

-## A little bit more than the standard official alpine container
+## A small toolset client based on Alpine Linux

-*I have added a couple of networking tools and sshd to the standard alpine image and that's that this container is all about*
+*I have added a couple of networking tools and sshd to the standard alpine image and that's that what this container is all about*

 ## Tools